sumitasok/dbHelpr/Readme.md

 	db.Log(t)
 }
 ```
+You are setting **pointer to testing.T instance** as Logger to dbHelper

-This will exit as `t.Fatal` is called internally
+This will let the test exit when any database error happens as `t.Fatal` is called internally

 Alternatively, you can pass `log` packages `log.New(io.Writer, string, int) *Logger`